-A cross section generally following the northwestern boundary of the NMMA from Los Berros Creek and Nipomo Hill in the north to Black Lake Canyon and State Route 1 (Figure 2-1) has been prepared based on well logs and geologic maps as a foundation for evaluating groundwater flow in this area.
-The cross section (Figure 2-2) was developed primarily using 19 wells distributed from north to south along, and located within roughly one half mile east (primarily) and west of, the approximately 4-mile-long cross section.
-The wells and associated lithology are not included on the cross section because they are considered confidential according to the California Water Code.
-It should be noted that this cross section represents a little more than about 10 percent of the roughly 30-mile-long boundary of the NMMA.
+The A-A' geologic cross section generally follows the northwestern boundary of the NMMA from Los Berros Creek and Nipomo Hill in the north to Black Lake Canyon and State Route 1 (Figure 2-2).
+The cross section was prepared based on well logs and geologic maps as a foundation for evaluating groundwater flow in this area.
+It was developed primarily using 19 wells distributed from north to south along, and located within roughly one half mile east (primarily) and west of the approximately 4-mile-long cross section.
+The wells and associated lithology were not included on the cross section at that time because they were considered confidential according to the California Water Code.

-The cross section generally shows the land surface, relatively permeable aquifers tapped by many wells in the area, underlying relatively impermeable bedrock, and the Oceano fault.
+The cross section generally shows the land surface, relatively permeable aquifers tapped by many wells in the area that are underlain by relatively impermeable bedrock, and the Oceano fault.
 Aquifers include the Younger Alluvium, Dune Sand deposits, Paso Robles Formation (clay and gravel beds), and underlying marine sands of the Careaga Formation.
 The base of the Dune Sand slopes to the southwest from where it laps onto the Nipomo Hill bedrock at an elevation of more than 100 feet above sea level to an elevation of about 100 feet below sea level at the southern end of the cross section.
 The Paso Robles and Careaga Formation beds also slope to the southwest from Nipomo Hill toward Black Lake Canyon, where the base of these formations drops to an elevation of at least about 400 feet below sea level (Figure 2-2).

 The relatively impermeable bedrock, which is tapped by very few wells, is comprised of the Cretaceous and Jurassic age Franciscan Complex rock and older sedimentary beds (early Pliocene age Sisquoc Formation).
 Franciscan Complex bedrock is exposed at the base of Nipomo Hill at Los Berros Road and remains at relatively shallow depths, within a few hundred feet of the land surface, toward the south to Woodland Hills Road (Figure 2-2).
-As the sedimentary beds thicken toward the coast, older low permeability sedimentary beds underlie the water-bearing formations.
-These older sedimentary beds, though not as impermeable as the Franciscan Complex rock, are less permeable and contain poorer quality groundwater than the overlying Paso Robles and Careaga Formations.
+As the sedimentary beds thicken toward the coast, older, low permeability, sedimentary beds underlie the principal aquifers.
+These older sedimentary beds, though not as impermeable as the Franciscan Complex rock, are less permeable and contain poorer quality groundwater than the overlying Paso Robles and Careaga Formations comprising the principal production aquifers.